 A loss of consciousness may be related to lack of blood flow to the brain (syncope or fainting) or to abnormal electrical activity in the brain (seizure).
 The propensity to have recurrent seizures is called epilepsy.

-It is useful to track the frequency of the episodes with a diary.
+It is useful to track the frequency of the episodes with an event diary for 2018.

 Seizures and Epilepsy